Best Fire Starter: How to Make Char Cloth

 What you’ll need to make char cloth:

 Make your char cloth in the winter while you are heating your house with wood.
-To make it you’ll need an altoids tin, a nail and hammer, and several pieces of cotton from a torn flannel nighty, a t-shirt, a worn sheet, some old clothes, or even fabric scraps.
+To make it you’ll need an Altoids tin, a nail and hammer, and several pieces of cotton from a torn flannel nighty, a t-shirt, a worn sheet, some old clothes, or even fabric scraps.
 Make sure the fabric is 100% cotton, linen, or hemp.
-It needs to be a plant fiber for the pyrolysis reaction to work.
-A manmade fiber will melt and a protein fiber like wool or silk won’t have the same chemical reaction.
+It needs to be a plant fibre for the pyrolysis reaction to work.
+A manmade fibre will melt and a protein fibre like wool or silk won’t have the same chemical reaction.

 How to make char cloth on top of your woodstove

-On the other hand, you can place your altoids tin on top of your wood heater or wood stove and make the char cloth on the top of your woodstove.
+On the other hand, you can place your Altoids tin on top of your wood heater or woodstove and make the char cloth.
 It takes a little more time, but you aren’t in a hurry.
 Just put it on the back of the woodstove and keep it there until the process is finished.

 Is it done yet?